-This spring, we received a $10 million challenge grant to help build a state-of-the-art innovation center.
-Named the Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship, the 100,000-square-foot building will offer students and faculty a centralized facility to promote innovation, transition novel ideas into products and processes, and serve as a hub for various entrepreneurship initiatives.
+One of the projects that will benefit from the campaign is the anticipated Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship.
+In spring 2014, IIT received a $10 million challenge grant to help build the 100,000-square-foot state-of-the-art facility, which will offer students and faculty a centralized structure to promote innovation, transition novel ideas into products and processes, and serve as a hub for various entrepreneurship initiatives.
 It will also be the new home for our hallmark Interprofessional Projects (IPRO) Program, the Idea Shop, the Leadership Academy, the Knapp Entrepreneurship Academy, and IIT’s acclaimed Institute of Design.
+John Ronan, award-winning architect and IIT professor, is heading the building's design efforts.

 As one of the Midwest's top Ph.D.-granting universities, IIT is committed to the advancement of the human condition through quality teaching and research.
 Through our schools of engineering, science, design, architecture, law, business, human sciences, and applied technology, we are educating students to excel in a complex global society.
 Our faculty research initiatives are addressing some of the most compelling topics of our time, from hybrid vehicles and biomedicine to personal privacy and high-speed financial trading.